 Otenaproxesul demonstrated superiority to placebo at doses of 250 mg (p-value of 0.01) and 200 mg (p-value of 0.007).
 Similar efficacy was observed between these doses (Figure 5), suggesting that the upper range of the dose-response curve has been reached.
-The 150 mg dose demonstrated a robust efficacy response and had it been equivalently powered to the other treatment arms, the Company believes it would have achieved statistical significance.
-As such, the lower portion of the dose-response curve remains to be established.
+The 150 mg dose demonstrated an efficacy signal and had it been equivalently powered to the other treatment arms, the Company believes it would have achieved statistical significance.
+Given the efficacy signal observed with the 150 mg dose, future development at doses of 150 mg and lower warranted further investigation.